 When a person dies, their Will plays a vital role in determining who carries out their wishes and how their assets are to be distributed.
 It can also provide further...

 Contesting a Will

-As people are living longer, often suffering from the frailties of old age, more and more Wills are being challenged.
-We deal with a wide variety of claims made under the Inheritance (Provision for Family and Dependants) Act 1975.
+As people are living longer, often experiencing the frailties of old age, more and more Wills are being challenged.
+We deal with a wide variety of claims, not just those made under the Inheritance (Provision for Family and Dependants) Act 1975.